sanky369/LLMContextOptimizer/README.md

 ### API Integration

 The LLM Context Optimizer provides a RESTful API for integration with other applications.
+For detailed API documentation, please see [API Documentation](docs/api.md).

 Quick start example:
 ```bash